-Microchip's product change notification service helps keep customers current on Microchip products.
+Microchip's customer notification service helps keep customers current on Microchip products.
 Subscribers will receive e-mail notification whenever there are changes, updates, revisions or errata related to a specified product family or development tool of interest.

-To register, go to http://www.microchip.com/pcn and follow the registration instructions.
+To register, access the Microchip web site at www.microchip.com.
+Under "Design Support", click on "Customer Change Notification" and follow the registration instructions.